PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 * A lite-function should usually be decorated with ``@numba.njit`` (or the like) as a just-in-time compiler.
-If a decorator from `numba` is not able to be used, then it might be possible to use Cython_.
+If a decorator from `numba` is not able to be used, then an alternative is Cython_.

 .. _example_notebooks: